-Embracing your inner CFO: how to get what you need to manage IT spend
+Embracing your inner CFO: getting what you need to manage IT spend

 You wear many hats.
 As an IT leader, you’re a fixer, innovator, counsellor, advisor, resident technology expert, and fierce competitor for enterprise dollars.
 Undoubtedly, your job is complex.